dnr/temporal/service/matching/fairness.md

 When we load the task queue metadata, we get A and M. All non-dispatched backlog tasks should be in that range (see Fencing below).
 Initialize R to A.

-When we read: Do a read for tasks with R <= level, limit Bt (batch target size).
-Note that if R > M, then the range must be empty and we can skip the read.
+Reading without concurrent writes: Do a read for tasks with level > R, limit Bt (batch target size).
+Add them to the in-memory buffer and update R to the last task read.
+If we get no tasks, we can leave R where it was.

-Suppose we get n tasks and the last one is m (n <= Bt).
-For now, suppose that we're not concurrently writing tasks.

-Case n == Bt: We've read one full batch.
-Set R to m+1 so that we can start the next read there.

-Case 0 < n < Bt: We read a partial batch and got to the end.
-Set R to m+1.
-We won't do another read next time since R > M.

-Case n == 0: We didn't find any tasks at all.
-Set R to M+1.

 ### Writing